serpent-os/serpentos.com/docs/about.md

  - Get the most from your hardware
  - Enjoy a reliable experience
  - Improve your experience behind the scenes
- - Develop and contribute fast and efficiently
+ - Develop and contribute quickly and efficiently
  - Be part of a thriving community
  - Have fun while interacting with other users and contributors

 ## :material-hand-wave: Community

-The easiest way to join in on Matrix communications is via our dedicated [space](https://matrix.to/#/!trFJOzhpDUejJKnPYg:matrix.org)
+The easiest way to join in on Matrix communications is via our dedicated [space](https://matrix.to/#/!trFJOzhpDUejJKnPYg:matrix.org).

  - [Main Channel](https://matrix.to/#/#serpentos:matrix.org)
  - [Development Channel](https://matrix.to/#/#serpentos-dev:matrix.org)